markfinger/js-host/README.md

 `port`: the port number that the host will listen at.
 Defaults to `9009`.

-`requestDataLimit`: The maximum size allowed for a request's body.
+`requestDataLimit`: the maximum size allowed for a request's body.
 Defaults to `'10mb'`.

-`logger`: An object which will be used instead of the default logger.
-The object must provide a similar API to the `console` object, eg: it must provide functions named `log`, `error`, `info`, etc.
+`logger`: an object which will be used instead of the default logger.
+The object must provide a similar API to JavaScript's console object, eg: it must provide functions named `log`, `error`, `info`, etc. Defaults to `null`.

+`disconnectTimeout`: the number of milliseconds that a manager will wait before stopping a host without any open connections.
+Defaults to `5 * 1000 // 5 seconds`.

-If you want to pass configuration to the function, you can add extra properties to the config object, and then access them in your function via the `this` binding.
+If you want to pass configuration to a function, you can add extra properties to the config object, and then access them in your function via the `this` binding.
 For example

 ```javascript
 module.exports = {